-Aerating your lawn will benefit the overall health of your turf by reducing soil compaction, improving fertilizer uptake, enhancing the breakdown of thatch, and building a stronger, more self-sufficient root system.
-Slit-seeding is a mechanical process that cuts channels into the soil bout 1/4" deep, which helps the seed fall into channels.
-The combination of these two services agitates the soil and creates great seed to soil contact, improving germination time and rates.
+Slit-seeding is a mechanical process that cuts channels into the soil about 1/4" deep, which helps the seed fall into channels.
+This agitates the soil and creates seed to soil contact, improving germination time and rates.

 Pre-application Care: